bryanmcdee/DDD-Rich-Domain-Model/README.md

 # Getting Started
 Clone the repository
 Navigate to DDD-Rich-Domain-Model\Database
- - update database.config.json
+ - update database.config.json with your database settings (connection string, etc).
- - run .\bulddb.ps1 to create and seed the database
+ - run .\bulddb.ps1 to create and seed the database.

 This project and code was inspired by [EnterpriseCraftsmanship.com](https://enterprisecraftsmanship.com/2015/01/03/value-objects-explained/).